-OATH had already made significant progress towards its goal of providing language access services, as follows:
+OATH has already made significant progress towards its goal of providing language access services, as follows:

-- OATH already had free professional language interpretation services for all languages at trials and hearings, - The Trials Division had provided interpretation at trials since the 1990s.
+- OATH already has free professional interpretation services for all languages at trials and hearings. - The Trials Division had provided interpretation at trials since the 1990s.
 Interpretation is usually done over conference phones using a professional, third-party interpretation service, such as Language Line Inc. The service is available in over 200 languages.
 However, an Administrative Law Judge may decide it is necessary to use a professional in-person interpreter and one will be scheduled for a future trial date. - The Hearings Division started providing professional language interpretation service in November of 2007.
-When OATH took over the operations of the Health Department's (DOHMH) administrative hearings and the administrative hearings conducted by the Taxi and Limousine (TLC) in 2011, OATH ensured that these hearings had the same language assistance services it was employing for the other hearings it was already conducting. - Interpretation for LEP persons at the OATH Hearings Divisions is done over conference phones, using a professional, third-party interpretation service, such as Language Line Inc. (unless the LEP person requests to use his or her own interpreter and the Hearing Officer will determine whether that request is that appropriate under the circumstances). - OATH clerks have assisted in identifying and then assisting LEP persons using over the phone interpretation services since 2010. - Once the language is identified by a clerk or with the aid of the third-party interpretation service, OATH clerks arrange for an interpreter at the hearing. - OATH reception counters and windows and OATH hearing offices have desk top signs, written in sixteen different languages, saying that free interpretation service is available to respondents.
+When OATH took over the operations of the Health Department's (DOHMH) administrative hearings and the administrative hearings conducted by the Taxi and Limousine (TLC) in 2011, OATH ensured that these hearings had the same language assistance services it was employing for the other hearings it was already conducting. - Interpretation for LEP persons at the OATH Hearings Divisions is done over conference phones, using a professional, third-party interpretation service, such as Language Line Inc. (unless the LEP person requests to use his or her own interpreter and the Hearing Officer will determine whether that request is appropriate under the circumstances). - OATH clerks at check-in assist in identifying and then assisting LEP persons using over the phone interpretation services. - Once the language is identified by a clerk or with the aid of the third-party interpretation service, OATH clerks arrange for an interpreter at the hearing. - Clerks who receive calls from LEP respondents can use over-the phone interpretation to speak to the caller in their preferred language. - Clerks who deal with LEP respondents in person have instruction sheets written in ten LEP languages.
+These sheets tell LEP persons that staff is contacting an interpreter to proceed with the hearing.
+Sometimes, the third-party interpretation service is used to communicate this fact. - OATH reception counters and windows and OATH hearing offices have desk top signs, written in sixteen different languages, saying that free interpretation service is available to respondents. - The OATH website has a built-in translation feature.
+This feature allows someone looking at any OATH website page or online form to translate that page or form easily. - OATH has also designed a PowerPoint presentation that includes messages about OATH in at least the top six LEP languages, to be shown continuously on video monitors in OATH waiting areas where waiting area conditions permit. - OATH has created "palm cards" that are handed out to respondents when they appear for a hearing in person.
+The palm card explains their right to a hearing with an impartial hearing officer, what they can expect at the hearing, and what they should bring to the hearing.
+The palm cards are given to every respondent by a clerk when they check-in for a hearing and are available in top ten languages.